colinchilds/Koddle/README.md

 # Koddle
 Koddle is a simple web framework built on top of [Vert.x](https://vertx.io/) with Kotlin.
-It allows you to define your routes, validation, and authorization through Swagger documentation.
+It allows you to define your routes, validation, and authorization through OpenAPI documentation.
 It should allow for very quick creation of microservices with very little boilerplate, and forces you to write good API docs in the process.
 See the [kotlin-vertx-template example repo](https://github.com/colinchilds/kotlin-vertx-template) for an idea of how to create a microservice using Koddle.